yongsen-ruan/HugoAcademicSite/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research focuses on understanding many interesting evolutionary processes by integrating approaches from evolutionary genomics, mathematical statistics, and computational biology.
-I’m most interested in the relative contributions of stochastic and deterministic forces to a variety of evolutionary phenomena.
-There are three major research directions: (1) ***Adaptive evolution of SARS-CoV-2***, including the origin, cross-species transmission, intra- and inter-host evolution, and spread dynamics of variants of concerns (VOCs).
-(2) ***Cancer evolutionary dynamics***, including tumorigenesis, heterogeneity, and metastasis.
-We are applying the theory of population genetics to understand how mutation, selection, genetic drift, and migration drive tumor evolution with the help of cancer genomics.
-(3) ***Theoretical aspects of traditional evolutionary processes***.
-Combining the evolutionary approaches with mathematical modeling and computational simulation, we analyze publicly available data to understand evolution of mutation rate, epistasis, fitness landscapes, and Hill-Robertson effect.
+My research focuses on integrating approaches from evolutionary genomics, mathematical statistics, machine learning and computational biology to understand various evolutionary processes.
+I am particularly interested in investigating the relative contributions of stochastic and deterministic forces to evolutionary phenomena across three major research directions:
+1.	**Adaptive evolution of viruses**.
+I explore viruses such as SARS-CoV-2, IBV, and PEDV to understand their adaptive evolution, including factors such as origin, cross-species transmission, intra- and inter-host evolution, and spread dynamics of emerging variants.
+This research direction contributes to my understanding of viral evolution and its implications for public health.
+2.	**Theoretical aspects of traditional evolutionary processes**.
+I delve into theoretical aspects of traditional evolutionary processes by combining evolutionary approaches with mathematical modeling, machine learning, and computational simulation.
+By analyzing publicly available data, I aim to understand various aspects of evolution, including mutation rate, individual-based genetic drift, epistasis, fitness landscapes, and Hill-Robertson effect.
+This interdisciplinary approach helps me uncover fundamental principles underlying evolutionary dynamics.
+3.	**Cancer evolutionary dynamics**.
+I focus on understanding the evolutionary dynamics of cancer, including tumorigenesis, heterogeneity, and metastasis.
+By applying population genetics theory, I aim to elucidate how mutation, selection, genetic drift, and migration drive tumor evolution, leveraging insights from cancer genomics.
+This research has implications for cancer diagnosis, prognosis, and treatment strategies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Yongsen_Ruan_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.